jcosentino11/resume/README.md

 make deps
 ```

-Generate the resume PDF:
+Generate the resume:
 ```
 make
 ```

-Resume can be found at `build/resume.pdf`
+Output can be found at `build/resume.pdf`

 ## Release

-Run the following to generate the resume and upload it to GitHub as a release:
+The release artifact is simply `resume.pdf`, to update it, perform a release:

 ```
 make release
 ```